synacktiv/HopLa/README.md

 ### How to add payloads

-The JSON payload file follow the structure:
+The JSON payloads file follow the structure:

 ```json
 {